opstract/devops-training/linux-admin/part-2-tasks/task_Yazan.md

 ls -l

-7. Using man pages list all files under /usr/bin and show list of files in long listing format,human readable size format,and show the oldest files first. ls  -haltr /usr/bin
+7. Using man pages list all files under /usr/bin and show list of files in long listing format,human readable size format,and show the oldest files first. ls  -lht /srt/bin

 8. Stay where you are, and list the contents of /bin and /sbin. ls /bin ls /sbin

-9. List the files in /boot in a human readable format. ls -hl /boot
+9. List the files in /boot in a human readable format. ls -hl

 10. Create in one command the directories ~/dir1/dir2/dir3 (dir3 is a subdirectory from dir2, and dir2 is a subdirectory from dir1 ).
 mkdir -p ~/dir1/dir2/dir3